Redrot/redrot.github.io/talks.md

 > Endotrivial complexes and the trivial source ring, October 2023
 - Algebra and Number Theory in Conversation at Manchester
 > Endotrivial complexes and the trivial source ring, September 2023
-- AMS Sectional, Fresno, Special Session on Representation Theory of Non-Semisimple Algebras
+- AMS Spring Western Sectional, Fresno, Special Session on Representation Theory of Non-Semisimple Algebras
 > Endotrivial complexes and tensor induction, May 2023
 - JMM 2023 Contributed Paper Session
 > Endotrivial complexes and tensor induction, January 2023